bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

-Thanks for the reviews and the extensive comments.
-We will use them to improve the paper.
-For one, we certainly need more background on gradual typing strategies and their implementation-specific nuances (Shallow JIT, etc).
+Thanks for the constructive feedback.
+We will use it to improve the paper.

-In the hope of keeping it short, this response focuses on criticisms from #201A:

-> ### Cons
-> - Limited Generality
-> - Inadequate exploration of even the limited scope
-> - The talk about the "rational programmer" method obfuscates a rather simple
->   methodology

-Some of the comments in the review are quite damning.
-However, there are serious misunderstandings at play.

-We apologize that our submission was not clear enough about the experiment and prior work.
+## General Overview

+While all reviews come with actionable points, Review #201A contains serious misunderstandings.

+We first address a common point among #201A and #201C, then tackle the misunderstandings.

-### Limited generality
+### Common Point: Limited generality, tailored to Racket

-#201A and #201C raise questions about generality:

-> **#201A** [this paper] does not provide a significant improvement over the
-> state of the art or provide enough significant insights.

 > **#201A**
 > the experiments are tailored to Racket and do not obviously generalize to
 > other gradually-typed languages, and even there, they do not work that well.

+> **#201A**
+> How do you imagine your results being used?

 > **#201C**
 > Q1: How do these results generalize beyond the walled garden of